Netedit common edit modes#

 By setting the option "show junctions as bubbles", circles are drawn instead of detailed junction shapes which can improve visibility.

-When checking the 'Elevation' checkbox, elevation of junctions and existing geometry points can be modified by dragging the with the mouse (with their x,y coordinates remaining unchanged).
+When activating the 'Move elevation' button in the button bar, junctions and existing geometry points can be modified by dragging the with the mouse (with their x,y coordinates remaining unchanged).
 At the same time, the numerical elevation value will be displayed for every junction and geometry point.
-It is useful to combine this with elevation or sloope coloring.
+It is useful to combine this with elevation or slope coloring.

 Moving Object Selections#